RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/README.md

 Agenda
 ===
 * Use Case Overview
-* Understanding the components and installation methods
-* Cloud installation
-* Verfying the installation
+* Overview of RHPAM Components and Architecture
+* Accessing PAM Workbench, Business Central
-* Securiry of the platform console
+* Security configuration of Business Central

 Lab Instructions on OpenShift
 ===